Gardeners, Landscapers: Watch Out for These High Heat Danger Signs

 If you or someone near you is experiencing at least some of these symptoms, get them to a cool place, preferably with good air movement, Enroth said.
 Have them lie down with their legs elevated.
 Get the person to drink cold water and apply cold packs and/or wet towels to their body to help them cool.
 If there's no positive change within 30 minutes, call for medical attention.

 Even more of an emergency than heat exhaustion is heat stroke, because it can quickly lead to organ failure, coma and death.
-Here are the signs:
+Symptoms of heat stroke are high body temperature,106 degrees F or higher, hot, dry skin — not sweaty, red, flushed appearance, rapid pulse and difficulty breathing, confusion, hallucinations or irrational behavior and agitation, convulsions or seizure.

 Time is crucial, Enroth said, because, "from my experience, most people suffering from heat stroke may not be aware of their condition until it’s too late."